SCREAMS and shouts filled the air as the annual mop fair returned to Stratford.

 The town’s runaway mop, which traditionally follows the event, is set to take place next Thursday (October 22) and Friday (October 23).

-Road closures will be strictly enforced by Stratford District Council.
+Road closures will be strictly enforced by Stratford District Council during both events.